-To estimate the magnetic field predicted from electroweak symmetry breaking at the present epoch we shall assume that the initial coherence scale is given by the cosmological horizon size and has a k^s spectrum for small k.
+To estimate the magnetic field predicted from EWSB at the present epoch we shall assume that the initial coherence scale is given by the cosmological horizon size and has a $k^s$ spectrum for small k.
 We will give estimates for general s.
-Our numerical estimates for the location and amplitude of the peak of the spectrum will turn out to be independent of the initial slope of the subinertial ($k < k{\text{peak}}$) range, though other predictions can be sensitive to the actual value of s.
+Remarkably, numerical estimates for the location and amplitude of the peak of the spectrum will turn out to be independent of the initial slope of the subinertial $(k < k{\text{peak}})$ range, though other predictions can be sensitive to the actual value of s.